saltyorg/docs/docs/sandbox/apps/olivetin.md

 - A barebones configuration is imported by the role to `/opt/olivetin/config.yaml` provisioning a default "Hello world!" item

-- Check out [the configuration section of the documentation](https://docs.olivetin.app/config.html){: target=_blank rel="noopener noreferrer" } to start building your actions.
+- Check out [the configuration section of the documentation](https://docs.olivetin.app/config.html) to start building your actions.

 - [:octicons-link-16: Documentation](https://docs.olivetin.app/){: .header-icons target=_blank rel="noopener noreferrer" }